theabhipatel/doc_200_js_questions_answers/README.md

 ---

 ### 1. What is JavaScript?
+JavaScript is a high-level, dynamic programming language used to create interactive effects in web browsers.
+It is a key technology of the web along with HTML and CSS.
+JavaScript can be used for both front-end (client-side) and back-end (server-side) development.
+It supports different programming styles, making it a useful tool for building web applications, mobile apps, and more.
+Additionally, JavaScript can change the Document Object Model (DOM) to update content and respond to user actions in real-time.

 ### 2. What are the different data types in JavaScript?
 ### 3. What is the difference between let, const, and var?
 ### 4. What is hoisting in JavaScript?